 - Housing Benefit and Council Tax

 - Job Centres

 - Social Care Direct Payments

 - Citizens Advice

 If you're struggling financially – help is there

-Some families may be struggling financially during the coronavirus crisis.
+Some families may be struggling financially as a result of COVID.
 Differing groups of the community will have differing financial needs.

 If you can't find the information you need from the list below.
 You can call the Surrey Community Helpline who will be happy to signpost you to the relevant local help and support that may be available to you.